GuillaumeFalourd/developers-tips-and-tricks-resources/CONTRIBUTION.md

 ## Guidelines

-- Tips should be written in English or Portuguese.
+- Contents should be written in English or Portuguese.

-- Only PDF, JPG or PNG format files are accepted.
+- Only Markdown, PDF, JPG or PNG format files are accepted.

 - You can create new folders or rename the existing ones if necessary.